qua-platform/qua-libs/examples/external-frameworks/labber/readme.md

 pip install pyvisa qtpy scikit-optimize
 ```

-In addition, install the qm python package should be installed.
+In addition, the qm python package should be installed.

-When the environment is set you, point the `Python distribution` field (under preferencees->advanced)
+When the environment is set, point the `Python distribution` field (under preferencees->advanced)
 in Labber to your environment's `pythonw.exe` (on windows) or 'python.exe'
 file.
 More details are found on Labber's documentation.